 The Business Process Improvement (BPI) practice involves discovering, mapping, documenting, analyzing, and redesigning a business process to enhance efficiency and effectiveness.

 Every business owner has to deal with hundreds of business processes.
-Many of them are repeatable, such as demo calls, marketing campaigns, and reports on sales activities.
-Millions of dollars in revenue can be lost due to any bottleneck in a repeatable process.
+Many of them are repetitive, such as demo calls, marketing campaigns, and reports on sales activities.
+Millions of dollars in revenue can be lost due to any bottleneck in a repetitive process.

 Every function, department, team, or person has its processes, and sometimes the efficiency of a process is overlooked.
 Business growth and performance can be seriously affected by this.